venture-23/icon-token-standard/ICT/ict-2.md

 The cross chain token standard consists of two main libraries: HubToken and SpokeToken, and two extended libraries: IRC2 and XTokenReceiver.
 1. [HubToken](#hubtoken)

    HubToken is a token from the base chain.
 It controls token minting in the base chain.
 It also tracks the total supply of the token across all chains where the tokens are deployed.
 For example, bnUSD is a token that originates in the ICON chain through Balanced.
 So it is deployed as a hub token in the ICON  chain and, if we want to migrate bnUSD to other chains (say SUI chain), we will deploy it as a spoke token in SUI chain.
-Simliarly, if we want to make any token from SUI say PumpUp(PUP), a cross chain token then it is deployed as hub token in SUI chain and as spoke token in ICON chain.
+Similarly, if we want to make any token from SUI, say PumpUp(PUP), a cross chain token then it is deployed as a hub token in SUI chain and as a spoke token in ICON chain.
 HubToken library extends [SpokeToken](#spoketoken) library.

 2. [SpokeToken](#spoketoken)

    SpokeToken is a token from a foreign chain.
 In ICON, it extends the basic [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md) token and has a cross chain transfer function and a function to get balance of a user across the chains.
-If we want to move a token from a base chain to some foreign chains, the token is depolyed as a spoke token in all other foreign chains.
+If we want to move a token from a base chain to some foreign chains, the token is deployed as a spoke token in all other foreign chains.
 For example, if we want to migrate SUI token to ICON, we will deploy a spoke token contract for SUI token in the ICON chain.

 3. [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md)